Aeroluna/LunaCoopMod/README.md

 - Added visual trail to Strike Fighter.
 - Adjusted Strike Fighter acceleration.

 Why is this thing so easy to shoot down?
-The initial explosion can also now hit air units, but not the napalm upgrade.
+The initial explosion can also now hit air units, but not the fire from the napalm upgrade.

 - Reworked P3:
   - Added advantage: Can research one exclusive Precision Strike upgrade.